spicywebau/craft-neo/docs/eager-loading.md

 ### Complete Example

-Assuming you are using a Neo field on an Entry template:
+Assuming you are using a Neo field with the handle `neoField` on an entry template, and a Neo block type with the handle `blockTypeHandle`, which has nested fields `fieldHandle` and `otherFieldHandle`:

 1. Eager load the Neo fields (along with any other fields valid for Eager Loading).